-VBF Global Ambassadors are a global network of advocates who are working together with VBF to build awareness of vascular birthmarks and funnel support to every corner of the birthmarks community.
+VBF Global Ambassadors are a global network of advocates who work together with VBF to build awareness of vascular birthmarks and funnel support to every corner of the birthmarks communities.
 In most cases, these are not medical professionals.
-However, many are either themselves an adult who has or had a vascular birthmark or who has a loved one with a vascular birthmark.
-In the directory below, you’ll learn more about their personal story.
+Many are an adult who has or had a vascular birthmark or who has a loved one with a vascular birthmark.
+In the directory below, you’ll learn more about their personal stories.

 If you or someone in your family has a birthmark and you’d like to speak with others who have had a similar experience, the Global Ambassadors can also help find personal support from other patients and families based on their own unique experiences.

 ¡Hola!
 Soy Doris, maestra, madre y abuela.
 Vivir con un enorme lunar rojo en medio de la cara no siempre es fácil, especialmente cuando hay algunas personas que suelen ser crueles con sus comentarios.
 Las almas más nobles suelen ser los niños, simplemente preguntan qué te pasó, dicen OK y siguen jugando☺.
 Uno aprende a ignorar y seguir.
 Una vez alguien me preguntó que cómo yo me atrevía a dar clases con eso en la cara😳… Aprender a lidiar con ignorantes es un arte.